praekeltfoundation/ways-of-working/docs/tools.rst

 post describing the general idea and follow the installation instructions in the repository to install it for your development platform of choice.

+We may require our team to review your code before landing it in the develop branch.
+In that case please provide pull requests for our review.

 Hub
 ---